microsoft/json-document-transforms/README.md

-JSON Document Transfomation
+JSON Document Transfoms
 ============

-JSON Document Transformation (JDT) library.
+JSON Document Transforms (JDT) library.
 Perform transformations on JSON files using another JSON as the specification.
 This is the C# implementation.

 For more information on how JDT works, see the [JDT Wiki](https://github.com/Microsoft/json-document-transforms/wiki)